 Listing of My Cases

 I am including links to the 15 formal cases that I investigated that resulted in $35,072,500 in fines, six individuals suspended from the industry, two individuals barred from the industry, three problematic firms removed from the industry1.

 Each link* sends you to the public document that details the violations and facts of each case.

-This list does not include at least eight other cases I was lead investigator or manager on that are still in progress as either formal cases, cases in settlement negotiations, or cases going to a hearing.
+This list does not include at least seven other cases I was lead investigator or manager on that are still in progress as either formal cases, cases in settlement negotiations, or cases going to a hearing.
 I strongly believe that each of these nine cases will result in six to seven figure fines, and that a number of these cases will result in individual suspensions and bars and at least one to two firms being barred from the industry for fraud2.

 - Brown Brothers Harriman & Co. - $8,000,000 fine and one individual was suspended for six months and personally fined $25,000 (Case Number 2013035821401).

 - BMA Securities - $325,000 fine and one individual, Burt Martin Arnold, was suspended for one month and personally fined $20,000 (Case Number 2010023220502).